PowerDNS Logo

 setTCPRecvTimeout(num)¶

-Set the read timeout on TCP connections from the client, in seconds
+Set the read timeout on TCP connections from the client, in seconds.
+Defaults to 2.

 Parameters:num (int) –